 Appalachian Trail – October 14, 2013

 I told him no thank you, but being southern and gracious, and not wanting to hurt his feelings, I immediately felt the need to explain my response.
-It was probably not necessary, but part of my genetic code.
+It was probably not necessary, but graciousness was part of my genetic coding.

-The day was all about rocks and poison ivy.
-I did a lot of hand over hand climbing and lowering, focusing hard to avoid the poison ivy found along the trail and among the rocks and crevasses that I hauled myself up and over.
-It was a giant rock gym with natural obstacles thrown in to work out those smaller stabilizer muscles.
-There were even a few ladders to thrown in for a little variety.
+This section of trail in New York was like a giant rock gym with natural obstacles thrown in to work out those smaller stabilizer muscles.
+There were even a few ladders thrown in for a little variety.
 I had small flashes of southern Maine and New Hampshire as I made my way through the gauntlet.

 Although far more dramatic and interesting to lament the “dangerous rocks,” and “exhausting climbing,” New York was really was not too bad.
 Many of the tough sections were broken up by long flat sections of tread, that were a joy to walk.
 I just had to drag my feet a little to make sure I did not come down on an ankle twisting “pebble” under the deep, dry, leafy blanket of Fall.

 There were some great views of Greenwood Lake, as I traversed granite ridges, and one slab of granite had a large American flag painted on it.
 I see a lot more patriotic symbols in rural locations than I do near the cities.
 In NH, I had been deep in the back country when I came across a large plywood sign with “Live Free or Die” painted across it.
 Patriotism and freedom – I saw both represented a lot in my travels in the rural United States.